muydanny/backend-curriculum-site/module2/lessons/databases_and_orms.md

 This file indicates that you want to create a table in your database, and it will contain the attributes `title` and `description`, as well as timestamp columns which will be added automatically, `created_at` and `updated_at`.

 If you now run `rails db:migrate`, you are telling your local database to execute this migration file in order to make this change.
-Once you've migrated your databsae, it's ready to hold task records.
+Once you've migrated your database, it's ready to hold task records.

 ### Migrations and Fixing Forward